News

 September 2017 – Postdocs Mark Genung and James Reilly give talks at the International Congress of Entomology in Orlando.

 September 2017 – Congratulations Dr. Tina Harrison!
-Tina and Rachael celebrate at left.
+Tina and Rachael celebrate.

 August 2016 – ESA meeting in Ft Lauderdale, FL.
 PhD student Bethanne presents a poster on the role of floral density in determining bee foraging behavior, and visiting PhD student Jamie Stavert, who left his native New Zealand to spend two weeks with us, gives a talk on how functional diversity within pollinators affects their responses to land use intensification.